How Bad is Sugar for Your Teeth?

-A new national campaign called SugarByHalf was recently launched in Australia by a group of health experts, doctors, celebrities and scientists who want to raise an awareness of avoiding extra usage of sugar as it causes a lot of problems to our health and, most importantly, our teeth.
+Do you know what sugar does to your teeth?
+A new national campaign called SugarByHalf was recently launched in Australia by a group of health experts, doctors, celebrities and scientists who want to raise awareness of how bad sugar is for our teeth and how avoiding extra usage of sugar can improve our overall health.

 They’re not the only ones concerned about the effects of sugar.
 The World Health Organization says we should limit added sugar consumption to fewer than six teaspoons per day.
 Considering that the average can of Coca Cola contains 10 teaspoons of sugar we have a lot of cutting down to do in order to meet the recommended limit.